wavefrontHQ/docs/pages/doc/wavefront_spring_boot3_tutorial.md

     </dependency>
     ```

 1. Add the `Datasource Micrometer` dependency to intercept and log JDBC SQL queries.
-You can intercept most Connection, Statement and ResultSet methods invocations using the Datasource Micrometer dependency.
+You can intercept most Connection, Statement, and ResultSet methods invocations using the Datasource Micrometer dependency.
    {{site.data.alerts.tip}}
       <p>Check the <a href="https://github.com/jdbc-observations/datasource-micrometer/releases">Datasource Micrometer releases</a> and enter the latest version in place of <code>{ADD_VERSION}</code>.</p>
     {{site.data.alerts.end}}